IBM/cloud-functions-workshops/101-workshop-nodejs/ex1-creating-and-invoking-actions/parameters.md

 ## Observations

 {% hint style="tip" %}
-- Each time the `action update` subcommand is used to update your function, ICF increments the internal version of your Action.
+Each time the `action update` subcommand is used to update your function, ICF increments the internal version of your action.
 {% endhint %}

 {% hint style="success" %}
-🎉 **Default parameters are awesome for handling parameters like authentication keys for APIs.** Letting the platform pass them in automatically means you don't have include these keys in invocation requests or include them in the action source code.
+Default parameters are great for handling parameters like authentication keys for APIs.
+Letting the platform pass them in automatically means you don't have to include these keys in invocation requests or include them in the action source code.
 Neat, right?
 {% endhint %}